2026 Apr HDT/ARCH-CANY-Hite

 0 lb

-Hayduke Trail Sections 1-3: ~150 mile walk from CNY through Arches, Moab, Kane Springs Canyon, Hurrah Pass, along the Colorado River, Lockhart Canyon, Indian Creek, The Loop, Canyonlands, Chesler Park, Beef Basin, Fable Valley, Dark Canyon Plateau, Young's Canyon, Dark Canyon to Hite, then hitch back to Moab/CNY.
+Hayduke Trail Sections 1-3: ~150 mile walk from CNY through Arches, Moab, Kane Springs Canyon, Hurrah Pass, along the Colorado River, Lockhart Canyon, Indian Creek, The Loop, Canyonlands, Chesler Park, Beef Basin, Fable Valley, Dark Canyon Plateau, Young's Canyon, Dark Canyon to Utah Rt 95 near Hite (which is closed), then hitch north to Hanksville and eventually back to Moab/CNY.

 This lighterpack models my carry out of Needles Outpost into Canyonlands which is the heaviest it will be.
-Mean total pack weight (TPW) will probably be around 20 lbs due to water carries which is heavier than average for me and why I'm using a framed pack.
-I've seen a few ultralighters use frameless packs on the Hayduke and though it is possible I think the mean water carry weight makes a load-transferring hipbelt a no-brainer.
+Mean total pack weight (TPW) will probably be around 20 lbs due to water carries which is why I'm using a framed pack.
+I've seen a few ultralighters use frameless packs on the Hayduke and though it is possible they looked pretty uncomfortable and I think the water carry weight makes a load-transferring hipbelt a no-brainer.

 Food Carries: